top of page

 Photo @glutenfree_noms

-Salads come with a reputation for being girl food, not quite a meal nor a main dish.
-I am here to squish that notion because anything as beautiful as a plate of vegetables deserves a chance at the main dish placement on any menu.
-My secret is simple, and I will tell you.
-It is merely the quantity of ingredients.
-Yes, quantity!
-Rather than a quarter or half of a head of lettuce per person, allow an entire head of lettuce per person to be the base.
+Salads come with a reputation of being girl food, not quite a meal nor a main dish.
+I am here to squish that notion because anything as beautiful as a plate of vegetables deserves a chance to be the star on any menu.

-In this farm fresh salad, I combine meaty fruits like persimmon to citrus and pomegranate for a variety of textures.
+In this farm fresh salad, I combine meaty fruits like persimmon with citrus and pomegranate for a variety of textures.
 The red leaf lettuce serves as a base to catch the fruit’s juice, which doubles as a dressing.
-The pinkish red interior of cara oranges adds a depth of color and a bright flavor while the pomegranate seeds pop with a delightful sweetness.
+The pinkish red interior of cara cara oranges adds a depth of color and a bright flavor, while the pomegranate seeds pop with a delightful sweetness.

 Persimmons provide a meaty and grounding force to what could otherwise be seen as a flighty, albeit bright and light salad.

-All together, a full head of beautiful red leaf lettuce, with two cara oranges, a pomegranate, and a persimmon rivals any sandwich and soup combo for lunch.
+All together, a full head of beautiful red leaf lettuce, with two cara cara oranges, a pomegranate, and a persimmon rivals any sandwich and soup combo for lunch.
 Top the salad with a healthy dose of salt and pepper to add an umami flavor that really brings a raw vegetable plate home.

 Recipe

-Servings: 1, multiple per person
+Servings: 1, multiply per person

-• Peel and separate two cara oranges
+• Peel and separate two cara cara oranges

-• Deseed one entire pomegranate
+• De-seed one entire pomegranate

 • Peel and chop 1–2 persimmons, cut into triangle shapes